EmergencyRx/network-lab/scenarios/dns-resolution-issue.md

 # Scenario: DNS Resolution Issue

-Baseline:
+Starting point:
-- Client receives IP via DHCP.
+- Client has IP, gateway, and DNS set via DHCP.
-- DNS should work via router.

 Fault:
 - DNS server misconfigured or unreachable.

 Tasks:
-- Inspect IP and DNS settings on client.
+- Verify IP details on client.
+- Test connectivity to gateway and server.
-- Test ping by IP and hostname.
+- Compare results of ping by IP vs ping by name.
-- Identify and correct DNS config on router or upstream.
+- Identify and correct DNS configuration on router or server.